Guilouz/Creality-Helper-Script-Wiki/docs/helper-script/klipper-adaptive-meshing-and-purging.md

 ## Use
 <hr>

-Two buttons are available on Web interface to control KAMP and bed leveling:
+Two macros are available on Web interface to control KAMP:

-  - `KAMP` button to enable/disable KAMP features.<br />
+  - `KAMP_BED_MESH_ON` macro to enable KAMP Bed Mesh and disable Full Bed Mesh<br />
-     When KAMP is enabled, a bed mesh named "kamp" is created and loaded to use adaptative bed mesh.<br />
+  - `KAMP_BED_MESH_OFF` macro to disable KAMP Bed Mesh and enable Full Bed Mesh

-     When KAMP is disabled, a bed mesh named "default" is created and loaded to use classic calibration (full bed mesh).
+When KAMP Bed Mesh is enabled, a bed mesh named "kamp" is created and loaded to use adaptative bed mesh.<br />
-  - `BED_LEVELING` button to enable/disable classic calibration (full bed mesh) when KAMP is disabled (it have no effect when KAMP is enabled).
+When KAMP Bed Mesh is disabled, a bed mesh named "default" is created and loaded to use classic bed mesh.

 <br />